billyen2012/next-api-router/README.md

 ## Note

-- ⚠️ If you are deploying to Vercle, this might not be a good option since Vercle is a *Serverless Function* and `NextApiRouter` can become an overhead for every single api call.
+- ⚠️ If you are deploying to Vercel, this might not be a good option since Vercel is a *Serverless Function* and `NextApiRouter` can become an overhead for every single api call.
 It will be more suitable if you are self-hosted.
 Otherwise, try not to have every route built in one single file (refer to [here](#sub-router))
-- This is currently only compatabile with new `route api` introduced in `next13`
+- This is currently only compatible with new `route api` introduced in `next13`
-- If you are not familar with `express.js`, learn `express.js` first.
+- If you are not familiar with `express.js`, learn `express.js` first.

 ## Motivation

 Next.js is awesome, however, using it to build backend api just is not intuitive and hard to manage if app size start to scale, especially it does not have a good support to middleware.
-Eventhough you can establish a custom server with `server.js` in next.js, the hustle you have to go through is not worthy and it is not beginner friendly as well.
-Therefore, this is built to levarage the concept of `express.js` by which making `next.js` backend api development easier.
+Even though you can establish a custom server with `server.js` in next.js, the hustle you have to go through is not worthy and it is not beginner friendly as well.
+Therefore, this is built to leverage the concept of `express.js` by which making `next.js` backend api development easier.

 ## Installation